-- Providing suitable working tools and protective equipment - Liaising and adhering to relevant government and regulatory authorities to ensure compliance to health and safety standards - Sensitizing staff through continuous training and updating all policies and procedures on safety, health and environment practices. - Providing and maintain plant systems and procedures of work that are safe and without risks to health.
+- Providing suitable working tools and protective equipment - Liaising and adhering to relevant government and regulatory authorities to ensure compliance to health and safety standards - Sensitizing staff through continuous training and updating all policies and procedures on safety, health and environment practices. - Providing and maintain plant systems and procedures of work that are safe and without risks to health. - Undertaking of Job hazard analysis (JHA) before executing any task

 The policy sets out clear responsibilities for the Managing Director, General Managers, Heads of Departments and employees on issues of health and safety, ensuring that overall responsibility is vested in the top leadership of the company.
 It also provides for the establishment of Health and Safety Committees, Environmental Health and Safety (EHS) trainings and EHS guidelines.
-A set of EHS rules have been developed with specific emphasis to the following safety concerns
+A set of EHS rules have been developed with specific emphasis to the following safety concern